Generic name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A buprenorphine overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, muscle weakness, pinpoint pupils, fainting, slow heart rate, weak pulse, deep sighs, snoring that is new or unusual, weak or shallow breathing (breathing may stop).
+Overdose symptoms may include extreme drowsiness or weakness, cold or clammy skin, severe muscle weakness, pinpoint pupils, weak pulse, very slow breathing, or coma.

 Avoid applying the buccal film to an area where you have a mouth sore.

-Belbuca may impair your thinking or reactions.
+Buprenorphine may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Belbuca will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or severe drowsiness can cause falls, accidents, or severe injuries.

 Belbuca side effects